 top of page

 Clients can often understand this theoretically but do not know how to change it due to the bottom up, automatic nature of traumatic activation.
 It is important for both client and therapist to understand that they cannot talk themselves into these needed changes and that no amount of power struggle, internally or externally, will ever accomplish the desired outcome.
 Many clients who live with complex neuro-dissociative states have protector Parts that are programmed to see change as dangerous.
 Thus, any therapeutic change is interpreted as life threatening.
-This “trauma logic” needs to be skillfully and graciously addressed in the therapeutic context on an ongoing basis for clients to be successful.
+This “trauma logic” needs to be skillfully addressed, always maintaining dignity in the therapeutic context on an ongoing basis for clients to be successful.
 Internal identification of trauma logic patterns without judgment over time allows clients to build caring, compassionate connections between P/parts within Adaptive Internal Relational Networks.

 bottom of page